-Invesco Fixed Income Fund
+Putnam Fixed Income Fund

-Seeks stability of principal (capital preservation) and interest income by investing in a diversified portfolio of marketable fixed income securities that are insulated from interest rate volatility by contracts (wraps) from banks and insurance companies.
-Also holds contracts issued by insurance companies, banks, or other financial institutions.
+Seeks stability of principal (capital preservation) by investing in contracts issued by insurance companies, banks, or other financial institutions.
 The contract issuers agree to repay the amount invested plus interest at a specified rate.
+The fund also holds a diversified portfolio of marketable fixed income securities that are insulated from interest rate volatility by contracts (wraps) from banks and insurance companies.
 To provide liquidity, a portion of the fund's assets is invested in high-quality money market instruments.